linuxserver/docker-rutorrent/README.md

 ## Setting up the application

-Webui can be found at `<your-ip>:80` , configuration files for rtorrent are in /config/rtorrent and for the webui in /config/rutorrent/settings.
+Webui can be found at `<your-ip>:80` , configuration files for rtorrent are in /config/rtorrent, php in config/php and for the webui in /config/rutorrent/settings.

 `Settings, changed by the user through the "Settings" panel in ruTorrent, are valid until rtorrent restart.
 After which all settings will be set according to the rtorrent config file (/config/rtorrent/rtorrent.rc),this is a limitation of the actual apps themselves.`